oliviermartin7/LidarForFuel/README.md

 19:"GSFL": Gap strata fuel load

-20:"FL_0_1": Elevated surface fuel load (strat 0-1m)
+20:"FL_0_1": Elevated surface fuel load (strata 0-1m)

-21:"FMA" : Fuel mass area.
+21:"FMA" : Fuel Mass Area.
 Needed to compute bulk density from PAD

-22:"date" : Date of the point cloud based on the laz file
+22:"date" : Date of the point cloud based on the laz file.

 The 150 following band correspond to bulk density in each layer of depth corresponding the depth set by the user with the argument "d".